NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 Another complaint is that the Looper contains only one song - the one you are currently recording with the looper.
 There is no way to store these songs unless the Looper comes with a usb port (more $$$).

 I am building an iphone app that will extends the functionality of the Looper.
-By adding a bluetooth server to the Python code on the Raspberry Pi,The iPhone app can connect to the Looper pedal over bluetooth.
+By adding a bluetooth server to the Python code on the Raspberry Pi, the iPhone app can connect to the Looper pedal over bluetooth.
 The app then displays a mixer interface where each track volume can be controlled in real time in the Looper.

 With the app, you can also save recorded tracks into songs by giving them separate song names.
 These songs are stored on the Looper's Raspberry Pi SD card.
 From the iPhone app, you can select which song should be loaded in the Looper.
 This way it becomes possible to create say a blues song, a folks song or a rock song and bring them back separately for practice or further editing.
 It is also a great way to show your friends or band mates a new song you created.